BradH-Dev/secureprogrammingproject/README.md

 `git pull` - This grabs all new files from the main branch

-`git checout <your branch>` - This moves you back to your branch to dev your own code back inside your own branch
+`git checkout <your branch>` - This moves you back to your branch to dev your own code back inside your own branch

 # Current system: